haproxytech/helm-charts/haproxy/README.md

 ### Add Helm chart repo

-Once you have Helm installed, add the repo as follows:
+Once you have Helm installed, add the haproxytech Chat Repository as follows:

 ```console
 helm repo add haproxytech https://haproxytech.github.io/helm-charts
 helm repo update
 ```

+Alternatively if you want to proceed with just OCI-based repository, skip this step and follow the installation with OCI.

 ## Install the chart